enotspe/fortinet-2-elasticsearch/docs/installation/viz/grafana.md

 # Grafana

-There are many way for [installing](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) Grafana, or you can just use [Grafana Cloud](https://grafana.com/products/cloud/) which is [free](https://grafana.com/pricing/?pg=prod-cloud&plcmt=pricing-details#grafana) up to 3 users.
+There are many ways for [installing](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) Grafana, or you can just use [Grafana Cloud](https://grafana.com/products/cloud/) which has a [free](https://grafana.com/pricing/?pg=prod-cloud&plcmt=pricing-details#grafana) tier.

 ## Victoria Logs